Pat Buckley (Irish politician): Political career

-Buckley was elected to Cork County Council for the Cork East local electoral area in 2014, with 12.11% of the first preference vote, with his party running mate Michelle Hennessy narrowly missing out on the last seat with 9.33% of the vote.
+Buckley was elected for the Cork East local electoral area in the 2014 Cork County Council election, with 12.11% of the first preference vote.

-In 2016, Buckley ran in the general election for the Cork East constituency, retaining the Sinn Féin seat won by Sandra McLellan in 2011 with 5,358 first preference votes.
+Buckley contest the 2016 general election for the Cork East constituency, retaining the Sinn Féin seat won by Sandra McLellan in 2011 with 5,358 first preference votes.

 In 2018, he was appointed Spokesperson on Mental Health and Suicide Prevention following Mary Lou McDonald's election to the role of President of Sinn Féin.
 Since his election to the Dáil, he has been a member of the Oireachtas Committee on the Future of Healthcare helping to develop the Sláintecare report.
 In 2017, Buckley was appointed to the Oireachtas Committee on the Future of Mental Healthcare which was tasked with developing a strategy for developing a world class public mental healthcare service.

-At the general election in February 2020, Buckley was re-elected in the Cork East constituency.
+At the 2020 general election, Buckley was re-elected in the Cork East constituency.
+He was re-elected at the 2024 general election.

 Legal issues

-Buckley received a three-year drink-driving ban and was fined €500 in December 2014 following an incident on 9 June 2013 when he was stopped while driving by Gardaí.
-Subsequent tests showed that Buckley was over three times above the permitted blood-alcohol level.
-Buckley stated after his conviction, "as a SF public representative I regret my actions and my choice to drive after drink."
+Buckley received a three-year drink-driving ban and was fined €500 in December 2014 following an incident on 9 June 2013 when he was stopped by gardaí while driving.
+Tests showed that Buckley was over three times above the permitted blood-alcohol level.
+Buckley stated after his conviction, "as a SF public representative I regret my actions and my choice to drive after drink".

-Buckley pleaded guilty before Midleton District Court in May 2018 to being drunk and to engaging in threatening and abusive behaviour to a Garda in the course of his duty.
+Buckley pleaded guilty before Midleton District Court in May 2018 to being drunk and to engaging in threatening and abusive behaviour to a garda in the course of his duty.
 His guilty plea was related to an incident which occurred at Buckley's home in August 2017 following a noise complaint.
 Responding officers were told to "fuck off" by Buckley who has stated that he was under the influence of alcohol and deeply regrets his behavior.